mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/tech-health/architecture.md

 # 🏗️ Architecture

-Good architecture enables teams to build and maintain systems effectively.
-This section covers architectural patterns, principles, and practices that help create scalable, maintainable software systems.
+Architecture is the backbone of any software system, providing the structure and guidelines for building scalable, maintainable, and efficient solutions.
+This section explores architectural principles, patterns, and best practices.

 📘 [Clean Architecture: A Craftsman's Guide to Software Structure and Design](https://www.goodreads.com/book/show/18043011-clean-architecture) by Robert C. Martin
 This book presents universal rules of software architecture that help you create software that's easier to understand, maintain, and modify.